jlangch/venice/doc/readme/start.md

 ### 1. Install Java

-Venice requires Java 8 or higher.
+Venice requires Java 8 or newer.

 Java can be downloaded from
 - [AdoptOpenJDK](https://adoptopenjdk.net/)